Medical expert of the article

 - Vitamin D

-Vitamin D (calciferol) regulates the exchange of calcium and phosphorus in the body.
-Its importance is to maintain calcium homeostasis and bone structure.
-Vitamin D is synthesized in the human body by the action of sunlight from provitamin D3.
-The conversion of vitamin D into its more active forms begins first in the liver, then in the kidneys, where 1-alpha-hydroxylase adds a second hydroxyl group to the first position on 25-hydroxyvitamin D, which results in 1,25-dihydroxyvitamin D3 (1.25 - (OH) 2D3).
+Vitamin D (calciferol) regulates calcium and phosphorus metabolism in the body.
+Its importance lies in maintaining calcium homeostasis and bone structure.
+Vitamin D is synthesized in the human body under the influence of sunlight from provitamin D3.
+The conversion of vitamin D into its more active forms begins first in the liver, then in the kidneys, where 1-alpha-hydroxylase adds a second hydroxyl group to the first position on 25-hydroxyvitamin D, resulting in 1,25-dihydroxyvitamin D3 (1,25 -(OH)2D3).
 The most active form of vitamin D is calcitriol.
-The effect of calcitriol on calcium metabolism is discussed in more detail in the "Calcium" section.
-The appendix contains standards for vitamin D.
+The effect of calcitriol on calcium metabolism is discussed in more detail in the Calcium section.
+The appendix contains vitamin D standards.

-Recommendations for physically active persons.
-Until now, studies on the effect of physical motor activity on the needs for vitamin D and its effect on the performance of the exercises were few.
-However, there is evidence that weightlifting can increase the levels of calcitriol and Gla-protein (bone formation) in the blood serum, resulting in improved bone adhesion.
-Bell et al. Reported changes in serum levels of calcitriol, but no changes in the levels of calcium, phosphate and magnesium were observed.
-Moreover, there are convincing data on the effects of 1,25-dihydroxyvitamin on muscle function; receptors 1,25-dihydroxyvitamin D3 were found in the culture of human muscle cells.
-However, the daily intake of 0.50 μg of 1,25-dihydroxyvitamin D3 for 6 months by men and women aged 69 years did not increase the strength of the muscles.
-However, as with other nutrients, it is necessary to check the vitamin D content of athletes who consume low-calorie foods, since long-term adverse effects on calcium homeostasis and bone mineral density can occur.
-Moreover, the need for vitamin D in the winter months can increase in people living at latitudes of 42 ° or more (for example, New England states), to prevent the increase in the secretion of parathyroid hormone and decrease the density of minerals in bone tissue.
+Recommendations for physically active individuals.
+To date, there has been little research on the effects of physical activity on vitamin D requirements and its effects on exercise performance.
+However, there is evidence that weightlifting may increase serum levels of calcitriol and Gla protein (an indicator of bone formation), resulting in improved bone healing.
+Bell et al. reported changes in serum calcitriol levels, but no changes in calcium, phosphate, or magnesium.
+Furthermore, there is compelling evidence for an effect of 1,25-dihydroxyvitamin on muscle function; 1,25-dihydroxyvitamin D3 receptors have been detected in cultured human muscle cells.
+However, daily supplementation of 0.50 μg 1,25-dihydroxyvitamin D3 for 6 months in 69-year-old men and women did not improve muscle strength.
+However, as with other nutrients, vitamin D status should be checked in athletes who consume a low-calorie diet because long-term adverse effects on calcium homeostasis and bone mineral density may occur.
+Furthermore, vitamin D requirements may be higher during the winter months in individuals living at latitudes of 42° or higher (e.g., New England states) to prevent increased parathyroid hormone secretion and decreased bone mineral density.

-Sources.
-Few foods contain vitamin D. The best food sources are vitamin-enriched milk, fatty fish and fortified cereal for breakfast.
-A daily 15-minute exposure to the sun also gives a sufficient amount of vitamin D.
+Sources: Few foods contain vitamin D. The best food sources are fortified milk, fatty fish, and fortified breakfast cereals.
+Spending 15 minutes in the sun each day also provides adequate vitamin D.

 - Vitamin E

 Vitamin E belongs to a family of eight related compounds known as tocopherols and tocotrienols.
-Like vitamin A, its antioxidant effect is well known, which prevents damage to cell membranes by free radicals.
-The role of vitamin E in immune processes is also known.
-The needs for vitamin E are based on RDN and are given in the Appendix.
+Like vitamin A, it is well known for its antioxidant activity, which prevents free radical damage to cell membranes.
+Vitamin E is also known to play a role in immune processes.
+Vitamin E requirements are based on the RDI and are listed in the Appendix.

-Recommendations for physically active persons.
-The effect of the load on the vitamin E requirements was estimated.
-Some scientists note a significant relationship between life-long motor activity and vitamin E levels in men living in Northern Ireland, others concluded that their physical activity causes a decrease in the level of vitamin E in the muscles, which is restored after 24 hours or more, as well as the redistribution of vitamin E between the liver and muscles, and vice versa, others argue that the usual or one-time load does not affect the concentration of vitamin E in individuals with different u ovnem fitness.
+Recommendations for physically active individuals.
+The effect of exercise on vitamin E requirements was assessed.
+Some scientists noted a significant relationship between lifelong physical activity and vitamin E levels in men living in Northern Ireland, others concluded that physical exercise causes a decrease in muscle vitamin E levels, which is restored after 24 hours or more, as well as a redistribution of vitamin E between the liver and muscles, and vice versa, while others claim that regular or one-time exercise does not affect vitamin E concentrations in individuals with different levels of fitness.

-For additional assessments of the effect of physical exertion on vitamin E levels, a series of studies was carried out.
-Since the endurance load increases oxygen consumption, thus increasing the oxidant tension, it seems logical that the increase in vitamin E will be useful to physically active individuals.
-In addition, physical activity increases body temperature, catecholamine levels, production of lactic acid, increases temporary hypoxia and tissue reoxygenation, and all this contributes to the formation of free radicals.
-Moreover, one of the physiological responses to the load is an increase in the size and number of mitochondria, which are the site of production of reactive oxygen species.
-They also contain unsaturated lipids, iron and unpaired electrons, which makes them key to attacking free radicals.
-Vitamin E protects skeletal muscles from damage by free radicals, it can also have an ergogenic effect.
+A series of studies were conducted to further evaluate the effects of exercise on vitamin E levels.
+Since endurance exercise increases oxygen consumption, thereby increasing oxidant tension, it seems logical that vitamin E supplementation would benefit physically active individuals.
+In addition, exercise increases body temperature, catecholamine levels, lactic acid production, and transient tissue hypoxia and reoxygenation, all of which contribute to free radical formation.
+Furthermore, one of the physiological responses to exercise is an increase in the size and number of mitochondria, which are the site of reactive oxygen species production.
+They also contain unsaturated lipids, iron, and unpaired electrons, making them key sites for free radical attack.
+Vitamin E protects skeletal muscle from free radical damage and may also have ergogenic effects.

-Many studies have determined the effect of exercise, vitamin E levels and supplements on skeletal muscle damage by oxidants, as well as the activity of antioxidant enzymes.
-A number of animal experiments indicate that vitamin E supplements reduce oxidative damage caused by stress; only a few studies were carried out with people.
-Reddy et al. Studied the effect of a single debilitating exercise in rats and found that the production of free radicals was greater in rats deficient in vitamin E and selenium than in rats that consumed supplements containing these vitamins.
-Vasankari et al. Studied the effects of additives 294 mg of vitamin E, 1000 mg of vitamin C and 60 mg of ubiquinone for endurance in eight male runners.
-It has been found that these supplements have increased the antioxidant potential and if vitamin E is added with other antioxidants, this gives a synergistic effect preventing the oxidation of low density lipoproteins.
-Other studies indicate a lower level of serum creatine kinase, a measure of muscle damage in marathoners who received supplements of vitamins E and C. McBride et al. Studied the effect of training and additional vitamin E on the formation of free radicals.
-Twelve men exercising in weight lifting were given 1200 IU of vitamin E supplements (alpha-tocopherol succinate) or placebo for 2 weeks.
-In both groups there was an increase in the activity of creatine kinase and the level of malonic dialdehyde before and after physical exertion, however, vitamin E reduced the growth of these values after the load, thus reducing damage to muscle membranes.
-In addition, vitamin E supplements appear to be not effective as an ergogenic aid.
-Although vitamin E reduces the amount of free radicals in the trainees, reducing the rupture of membranes, however, there is no evidence that vitamin E really increases these indices.
-Nevertheless, the role of vitamin E in the prevention of oxidative damage caused by physical exertion can be significant and further research to determine this effect is necessary.
+Many studies have determined the effects of exercise, vitamin E levels, and supplements on oxidative damage to skeletal muscle and antioxidant enzyme activity.
+A number of animal studies suggest that vitamin E supplements reduce exercise-induced oxidative damage; only a few studies have been conducted in humans.
+Reddy et al. studied the effects of acute exhaustive exercise in rats and found that free radical production was greater in rats deficient in vitamin E and selenium than in rats supplemented with these vitamins.
+Vasankari et al. studied the effects of supplementation with 294 mg vitamin E, 1000 mg vitamin C, and 60 mg ubiquinone on endurance performance in eight male runners.
+They found that these supplements increased antioxidant capacity and that when vitamin E was added with other antioxidants, it had a synergistic effect in preventing LDL oxidation.
+Other studies have shown reduced serum creatine kinase, an indicator of muscle damage, in marathon runners who received vitamin E and C supplements.
+McBride et al. studied the effects of exercise training and vitamin E supplementation on free radical formation.
+Twelve resistance-trained men were given 1200 IU of vitamin E supplements (alpha-tocopherol succinate) or placebo for 2 weeks.
+Both groups showed increases in creatine kinase activity and malondialdehyde levels before and after exercise, but vitamin E reduced the increase in these values after exercise, thereby reducing muscle membrane damage.
+Additionally, vitamin E supplementation does not appear to be effective as an ergogenic aid.
+Although vitamin E reduces free radical formation in exercisers, reducing membrane rupture, there is no evidence that vitamin E actually increases these parameters.
+However, the role of vitamin E in preventing exercise-induced oxidative damage may be significant and further studies to determine this effect are needed.

 - Vitamins of group K

-Vitamins of group K are fat-soluble and heat-resistant.
-Phylloquinone, or phytonadonna (vitamin K,) is found in plants; menaquinone (vitamin K2) is produced by bacteria in the intestines, satisfying the daily requirement for vitamin K; Mepadion (vitamin K3) represents the synthetic form of vitamin K.
+The K vitamins are fat-soluble and heat-stable.
+Phylloquinone, or phytonadone (vitamin K), is found in plants; menaquinone (vitamin K2) is produced by bacteria in the intestines, satisfying the daily requirement for vitamin K; mepadione (vitamin K3) is a synthetic form of vitamin K.

-Alkalis, strong acids, radiation and oxidants can destroy vitamin K. Vitamin is absorbed from the upper surface of the small intestine with the help of bile or its salts, as well as pancreatic juice, and then transferred to the liver for the synthesis of prothrombin, a key factor in blood clotting.
+Alkalis, strong acids, radiation and oxidizing agents can destroy vitamin K. The vitamin is absorbed from the upper surface of the small intestine with the help of bile or its salts, as well as pancreatic juice, and then transported to the liver for the synthesis of prothrombin, a key factor in blood clotting.

 Vitamin K is necessary for normal blood clotting, for the synthesis of prothrombin and other proteins (factors IX, VII and X) involved in blood coagulation.
-Vitamin K with the help of potassium and calcium is involved in the conversion of prothrombin into thrombin.
-Thrombin is an important factor in the conversion of fibrinogen into an active clot of fibrin.
-Kumarin acts as an anticoagulant, competing with vitamin K. Kumarin, or synthetic dicumarin, is used in medicine primarily as an oral anticoagulant to reduce the level of prothrombin.
-Salicylates, for example, aspirin, which is often taken by patients who have had myocardial infarction, increase the need for vitamin K. It is shown that vitamin K affects bone metabolism, facilitating the synthesis of osteocalcin (also known as bone protein).
-The bone contains proteins with the remains of gamma-carboxyglutamate, dependent on vitamin K. The deterioration of vitamin K metabolism is associated with inadequate carboxylation of the non-collagen bone protein of osteocalcin (containing gamma carboxyglutamate residues).
-If osteocalcin is not completely carboxylated, the normal formation of bone tissue deteriorates.
-Optimum consumption.
-RDN for vitamin K are given in the Appendix.
-The average diet usually provides at least a minimum of vitamin A, which is 75-150 μg per day, and a maximum of 300-700 μg per day.
-Absorption of vitamin K can vary in different people, but is estimated as 20-60% of total intake.
-Toxicity from vitamin K from natural sources is rare, it is more evident from synthetic sources of vitamin K, used in medicine.
+Vitamin K, with the help of potassium and calcium, is involved in the conversion of prothrombin to thrombin.
+Thrombin is an important factor in the conversion of fibrinogen to an active fibrin clot.
+Coumarin acts as an anticoagulant, competing with vitamin K. Coumarin, or synthetic dicoumarin, is used in medicine primarily as an oral anticoagulant to reduce prothrombin levels.
+Salicylates, such as aspirin, which is often taken by patients who have had a myocardial infarction, increase the need for vitamin K. Vitamin K has been shown to affect bone metabolism by facilitating the synthesis of osteocalcin (also known as bone protein).
+Bone contains proteins with gamma-carboxyglutamate residues, which are dependent on vitamin K. Impaired vitamin K metabolism is due to inadequate carboxylation of the non-collagenous bone protein osteocalcin (containing gamma-carboxyglutamate residues).
+If osteocalcin is incompletely carboxylated, normal bone formation is impaired.
+Optimum Intake.
+The RDI for vitamin K is given in the Appendix.
+The average diet usually provides at least a minimum of 75-150 mcg/day of vitamin A and a maximum of 300-700 mcg/day.
+Absorption of vitamin K may vary among individuals but is estimated to be 20-60% of total intake.
+Toxicity from vitamin K in natural sources is rare and is more evident from synthetic sources of vitamin K used medicinally.
 Vitamin K deficiency is more common than previously thought.
-Western diets with high sugar content and processed foods, megadoses of vitamins A and E, as well as antibiotics can help reduce the function of intestinal bacteria, which leads to a decrease in the production and / or decomposition of vitamin K.
+Western diets high in sugar and processed foods, megadoses of vitamins A and E, and antibiotics can contribute to decreased function of gut bacteria, leading to decreased production and/or breakdown of vitamin K.

-Recommendations for physically active persons.
-Studies on vitamin K in connection with physical activity or ergogenic effect were not performed.
-Since vitamin K is not absorbed as efficiently as previously thought, its role in preventing bone loss has become more apparent, and this can provide an incentive for researching the role of vitamin K in athletes, especially women.
+Recommendations for physically active individuals.
+There are no studies on vitamin K in relation to exercise or ergogenic effects.
+Since vitamin K is not absorbed as efficiently as previously thought, its role in preventing bone loss has become more apparent and may provide impetus for research into the role of vitamin K in athletes, particularly women.